medo64/Medo/src/Medo.Device/BearBus.md

 ### Why is CRC-16 used for longer data?

-The maximum protection CRC-8 offers for HD=4 (detects all 3-bit errors) is only when data length is 119 bits (14 bytes) or less.
+The maximum protection CRC-8 offers for HD=4 (detects all 3-bit errors) is only when data length is 119 bits (14 bytes, including CRC itself) or less.
 Chosen CRC-16 variant offers the same for up to 2048 bits (256 bytes) of data.
-Since for the majority (if not all) messages one can expect data length to be less than 14 bytes (1 byte for header CRC and maximum 13 bytes of data), it makes sense to allow for a faster and smaller CRC-8 algorithm to be used while going to a longer CRC only when absolutely needed.
+Since for the majority (if not all) messages one can expect data length to be less than 14 bytes (1 byte for header CRC, 1 byte for data CRC itself, and  maximum of 12 bytes of data), it makes sense to allow for a faster and smaller CRC-8 algorithm to be used while going to a longer CRC only when absolutely needed.

 This also allows for vast majority of devices to omit support for CRC-16 altogether.